utility-code/tinyDL/README.md

 - MSE

 ## Lazy list on what to add
 - (Just adding stuff here when I notice something.
-Not exhaustive and prone to huge changes)
+Not exhaustive and prone to huge changes)j
 - conv as part of training
-- dropout
 - pooling
 - dilated conv
 - Avoid using hardcoded activation backward pass : aka autodiff somehow